 \subsubsection{Nonsmooth Case}

 The same application described in Section~\ref{section num} is considered, where the observable $g_w$ and drift $f$ are nonsmooth functions.
 This work investigates the performance of the proposed MLIS estimator \eqref{eq:MLIS} by fixing an arbitrary coarse level \( N_0 = 20 \) and computing the variance \( V^{\mathrm{IS}}_{\ell,\ell-1} \) for values of \( \ell \) to assess whether the condition in~\eqref{condMLnewcase1less} can be satisfied.
 This analysis is repeated for various levels of the auxiliary HJB-PDE accuracy, following the same approach as earlier to study the behavior of \( V_N^{\mathrm{IS}} \) (see Section~\ref{section num}).
-Figure~\ref{example1} presents the results.

-Figure~\ref{example1} reveals that no prospect exists for MLIS to outperform SLIS when \( P\geq 80 \).
+Figure~\ref{example1} presents the results and reveals that no prospect exists for MLIS to outperform SLIS when \( P\geq 80 \).
 The only scenario in which MLIS may offer a slight advantage is when \( P = 40 \).
 Even then, the advantage is only for tolerances requiring numerous levels, specifically, when \( \mathrm{TOL} \leq 0.003 \), corresponding to \( L_{\mathrm{opt}} \geq 8 \).
 We compute the sampling work of MLIS using the arbitrary choice \( N_0 = 20 \) to further investigate this observation.
 Over the range of relative tolerances \( [0.1,0.003] \), SLIS consistently outperforms MLIS for all auxiliary HJB-PDE accuracy values.
 For a more rigorous comparison, the optimal coarse level \( \ell_0^{\mathrm{opt}} \) was computed using Algorithm~\ref{alg:N0opt}, demonstrating that \( \ell_0^{\mathrm{opt}} = L_{\mathrm{opt}} \) for all considered tolerance values, implying that MLIS reduces to SLIS across the entire tolerance range.

 The inefficiency of MLIS in this application stems from the slow decay of the variance \( V^{\mathrm{IS}}_{\ell,\ell-1} \), which behaves as \( \mathcal{O}(N_\ell^{-0.76}) \), as presented in Figure~\ref{example1}.
 This limited decay is primarily due to the lack of Lipschitz continuity in the observable \( g_w \) and drift \( f \) functions.
 A natural method to improve the ratio \( \frac{V^{\mathrm{IS}}_{\ell+1,\ell} }{V_{{\ell}}^{\mathrm{IS}}} \) is to enhance the decay rate of \( V^{\mathrm{IS}}_{\ell+1,\ell} \) by smoothing these functions.
 The next example explores this smoothing approach.